ccorcos/interactive-object-recognition/THEANO.md

     THEANO_FLAGS="optimizer=None" python program.py

-This will give you line numbers and more information.
+This will giv e you line numbers and more information.

 Also, for any symbolic variables defined, it helps to give them test values which can be used